sherzod-hakimov/ru-ua-news-discourse-twitter/README.md

 }
 ```

-If you need access to the full text of the dataset, please contact us via an email: [anonymized email](mailto:anonymized_email@email.com)
+If you need access to the full text of the dataset, please contact us via an email: [sherzodhakimov (at sign) gmail.com](mailto:sherzodhakimov@gmail.com)

 ## Setup & Installation